Time: 3:30pm ET - ●

 Amy P. Riley, Ed.S., IAP-L

-- ongoing coaching in the areas of admission, enrollment management, marketing communications, constituent relations, customer/client service, and school culture;
+Amy provides ongoing consulting and coaching in the areas of admission, enrollment management, marketing communications, constituent relations, customer/client service, and school culture.

 - writing for ISM’s advisory letter Ideas & Perspectives, distributed to school leaders in almost 1,000 schools;

 - leading marketing and enrollment management workshops and webinars; and